coachshea/vim-blog/content/post/2018-01-22-text-objects.md

 type a motion as described above.
 The other is to type a text object.
 Let's take a familiar scenario.
 With our cursor placed in the middle of a word, we want to delete the entire word.
-We of course could move our cursor to the beginnning of the word and then type 'dw'.
-Text objects take a different approach and instruct vim to delete the entire word.
+We of course could move our cursor to the beginnning of the word and then type 'dw', but text objects take a different approach and instruct vim to delete the entire word.

 Text objects begin with either an 'i' or an 'a'.
 This makes sense in two ways.